 Discovering discipline and driving profit in the new world of “very little room for error.”

-In the wake of a lagging economy, the answer how to increase sales seemed clear enough: expand the product range.
-However, doing so would require more capital investment, not an easy ask in a slumping marketplace.
+In the wake of a lagging economy, the best pathway to growth seemed clear enough: expand the product range.
+However, doing so would require more capital investment in franchise locations, not an easy ask in a slumping marketplace.
 Financial benchmarking had been a pillar for planning for years and it would play a major role in implenting this re-tooling plan.
 The leadership team sought Profit Soup’s trusted outside perspective to fine-tune and effectively execute the plan, to add credibility by endorsing the plan and give owners a reason to believe they could be successful.

 CHALLENGE: To demonstrate the profit potential of the new business model, foster franchisee “buy-in” to the plan, and illustrate how greater financial discipline was no longer optional.